FHantke/brave-browser-wiki/Brave-Ethereum-Remote-Client-Wallet-Seed-Information.md

+**UPDATE (2/3/21):** The following only applies to Crypto Wallets Version 1.0.26 or earlier.
+Later versions use the same key derivation path as Metamask.

 ## High level overview

 Brave implements [a fork](https://github.com/brave/ethereum-remote-client) of [MetaMask](https://github.com/MetaMask/metamask-extension) named Ethereum Remote Client to provide wallet functionality and Dapp browsing.